Michael Shawver: Early life and education

+Career

 Shawver's first feature-film credit as editor came when Coogler began work on his first feature film Fruitvale Station with Claudia Castello involved as editor.
 Coogler recruited Shawver, and Castello and Shawver worked as a team.
 The two collaborated as editors again for Coogler's follow-up Creed.
 For Coogler's third feature film Black Panther, Shawver teamed with Debbie Berman, and the two worked on editing over 500 hours' worth of footage.
 Since Berman was one of the editors for the 2017 film Spider-Man: Homecoming, Shawver learned from her how to work with visual effects in editing.

+Shawver collaborated with Coogler again for the 2025 film Sinners, after which Coogler recognized Shawver for their 15-year partnership.